thekid510/web-module-challenge-scope-and-closure/README.md

 c.
 What is the lexical scope of `newRoll`?

-The Lexical scope of newRoll is at line 52 because it creates a new scope.
+The Lexical scope of newRoll is the const = because its searching for its value.

 ### Task 3 - Stretch Goals